dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 Custom swipe items can be defined with the `SwipeItemView` type.
 The `SwipeItemView` class derives from the <xref:Microsoft.Maui.Controls.ContentView> class, and adds the following properties:

-- `Command`, of type `ICommand`, which is executed when a swipe item is tapped.
+- `Command`, of type <xref:System.Windows.Input.ICommand>, which is executed when a swipe item is tapped.
 - `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.